 This hypocritical routine was pretty much the same at every funeral.
 Soon’s the last respects duty was performed and the line traversed, these meddling judges of the family assembled to begin diatribes or reassembled to continue where they’d left off.

 Wasn’t anything different about tonight.

-Aunt Becky was sighing now.
-“Oh, but I feel so sorry for Lynore and Mitch!
+Aunt Becky sighed, saying, “Oh, but I feel so sorry for Lynore and Mitch!
 Their only boy!”

 As if Matty had had a dozen sisters instead of just Lannette.